Listen to Gorillaz' new Octavian-featuring single 'Friday 13th'

 ‘Song Machine’ has seen Gorillaz unveil a slew of collaborations throughout 2020, kicking off with ‘Momentary Bliss’ with slowthai and Slaves in January.
 They’ve also released hook-ups with Fatoumata Diawara, Peter Hook and Georgia.

 Meanwhile, Gorillaz have confirmed that they are set to release a new hardback annual called Gorillaz ALMANAC.
-Arriving in October, the 120+ page book will include games, puzzles, and new artwork.
+Arriving in October, the 120+ page book will include games, puzzles and new artwork.